sunjeevs/AWS-Projects/Serverless-Reminder-Application/Stages/Stage 3 - Implement and Configure State Machine.md

 Select `Write your workflow in code` which will allow you to use Amazon States Language
 Scroll down
 for `type` select `standard`
-Open this in a new tab https://learn-cantrill-labs.s3.amazonaws.com/aws-serverless-pet-cuddle-o-tron/pet-cuddle-o-tron.json
-this is the Amazon States Language (ASL) file for the `pet-cuddle-o-tron` state machine
+Open in a new tab the Amazon States Language (ASL) file for the `meeting-o-tron` state machine
-Copy the contents into your clipboard
+Copy the contents into the clipboard
 Move back to the step functions console
 Select all of the code snippet and delete it
 Paste in your clipboard

 Click the `Refresh` icon on the right side area ... next to the visual map of the state machine.
-Look through the visual overview and the ASL .. and make sure you understand the flow through the state machine.

 The state machine starts ... and then waits for a certain time period based on the `Timer` state.
 This is controlled by the web front end you will deploy soon.
 Then the `email` is used Which sends an email reminder